Skip to content

 Enable Debug Mode

-You can enable the debug function of the SDK through the following configuration.
+You can enable the SDK's debug function through the following configuration.

 let config: FTMobileConfig = {